Truth Bomb: Get Ready for Life at Your Natural Weight to Suck a Lot More (and Why It’s Actually Really Great)

 What This Looks Like for Me

-Here’s an example from my life:
+Here’s an example from my life about one year after giving up dieting:

 The heaviest emotion to me is rejection.
 You can give me anxiety and depression and shame (and I won’t like it), but rejection?
 Nuh-uh.
+When rejection comes around, I run for the hills.
+And usually those “hills” are actually my kitchen cabinet.

-When I started “feeling my feelings” instead overeating, I had to start practicing staying with the feeling of rejection instead of spinning out and reaching for food.
+When I started “feeling my authentic discomfort” instead overeating, I had to start practicing staying with the feeling of rejection instead of spinning out and reaching for food.
+It took me a while (over a year) to develop that skill.
+It was tough.

-In this way, life at your natural weight sucks a lot more… and it’s also full of magic.
+But allowing myself to pay attention to the feeling of rejection is much better than overeating to numb the pain, and ending up feeling both rejected and bloated… In this way, life at your natural weight sucks a lot more… and it’s also full of magic.
 It’s a trade-off, and this one is worth it to me.

 Last Thoughts

-Whatever that big, scary feeling is… see if you can open yourself up to it.
+Maybe your gremlin isn’t rejection.
+Maybe it’s vulnerability, shame, self-loathing, anxiety, or depression… Whatever that big, scary feeling is… see if you can open yourself up to it.
 It just might be the toughest thing you ever did, but you’ll get better at it.

-As you develop the skill of being uncomfortable, it gets easier to achieve your natural weight and feel normal around food.
+As you develop the skill of being good at being uncomfortable, it gets easier to achieve your natural weight and feel normal around food.
+Being willing to feel your pain instead of choosing to numb takes crazy amounts of courage, but you can do it.

 And when you develop the skill of feeling your feelings instead of overeating, weight loss happens naturally.